Fernandosilvasc/gostack_challenge-concept-nodejs/README.md

 In this challenge, I created a application to put in practice what I have learned in Node.js!

-Thils will be an application to storage portfolio repositories, that will allow to list, update, and delete repositories, and besides that, the repositories can also receive likes.
+This will be an application to storage portfolio repositories, that will allow to list, update, and delete repositories, and besides that, the repositories can also receive likes.

 ### Application Routes